In “ADO-donkey” will prevail , johnlim writes:

 As one of the principal designers of PHPLIB, I am entitled to clear things up.

 PHPLIB was fallout.
-When I was doing web application design for NetUSE/SHonline in the final days of PHP/FI and during the PHP3 RCs, I pretty quick came across the Session problem.
+When I was doing web application design for NetUSE /SHonline in the final days of PHP/FI and during the PHP3 RCs, I pretty quickly came across the Session problem.
 I was at all times carrying around a large number of persistent variables in GET and POST requests, and was revalidating them over and over due to their source being the untrustworthy Internet.

 Then two things happened: Sascha Schumann met the PHP team and started recoding the PHPLIB session handling into what became PHP 4, and SHonline was reintegrated into NetUSE and I moved on to other departments inside the company.
 Because I was no longer doing web development, and Sascha’s native PHP 4 session handling did just fine for my purposes, thank you, I no longer had any use for PHPLIBs code, perhaps besides the database wrapper.